tarantool/doc/sphinx/book/box/box_space.rst

 .. _box_space:

 -------------------------------------------------------------------------------
-                             Package `box.space`
+                             Submodule `box.space`
 -------------------------------------------------------------------------------

-The ``box.space`` package has the data-manipulation functions ``select``, ``insert``, ``replace``, ``update``, ``upsert``, ``delete``, ``get``, ``put``.
+The ``box.space`` submodule has the data-manipulation functions ``select``, ``insert``, ``replace``, ``update``, ``upsert``, ``delete``, ``get``, ``put``.
 It also has members, such as id, and whether or not a space is enabled.
-Package source code is available in file `src/box/lua/schema.lua <https://github.com/tarantool/tarantool/blob/1.7/src/box/lua/schema.lua>`_.
+Submodule source code is available in file `src/box/lua/schema.lua <https://github.com/tarantool/tarantool/blob/1.7/src/box/lua/schema.lua>`_.